observIQ/bindplane-agent/receiver/logsreceiver/README.md

 ## Configuration

 | Field        | Default | Description                                                                                                        |
 | ---          | ---     | ---                                                                                                                |
 | `plugin_dir` | ""      | TODO |
 | `pipeline`   | []      | An array of [operators](https://github.com/open-telemetry/opentelemetry-log-collection/blob/main/docs/operators/README.md#what-operators-are-available).
 See below for more details |

-Note that _by default_, no logs will be read from a file that is not actively being written to because `start_at` defaults to `end`.

 ### Pipeline

 A pipeline is made up of `operators`.
 The last operator in a pipeline will automatically emit logs from this receiver.

-### Operators

 Each operator performs a simple responsibility, such as parsing a timestamp or JSON.
 Chain together operators to process logs into a desired format.

 - Every operator has a `type`.
 - Every operator can be given a unique `id`.
 If you use the same type of operator more than once in a pipeline, you must specify an `id`.
 Otherwise, the `id` defaults to the value of `type`.
 - Operators will output to the next operator in the pipeline.
 The last operator in the pipeline will emit from the receiver.
 Optionally, the `output` parameter can be used to specify the `id` of another operator to which logs will be passed directly.
 - Only parsers and general purpose operators should be used.

+### Statefulness

+Some `operators` are able to persist state across subsequent executions of the collector.
+To enable this, simply configure a [storage extension](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/extension/storage), such as the [filestorage](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/extension/storage/filestorage) extension.

 ## Additional Terminology and Features